rifset/katla-with-information-theory/README.md

 ![animo-case.PNG](animo-case.png)

 The letter A and M are correct but misplaced.
 While the remaining letter N, I, and O are incorrect.
-How many five-letter words in the Indonesian language do not contain N, I, and O, but contain A and M not in the 1st and 4th place respectively?
+How many five-letter words in the Bahasa Indonesia do not contain N, I, and O, but contain A and M not in the 1st and 4th place respectively?

 To answer this question, let’s break down the case.
-Assume that each possible pattern (of feedback) is a discrete random variable, this is what the “event” we ought to observe.
-Each event has a probability of happening.
-Its probability is counted by comparing how many five-letter words satisfy a certain pattern with how many five-letter words exist.
+Assume that each possible patterns (of feedback) is a discrete random variable, this is what the “event” we ought to observe.
+Each events has a probability of happening.
+Its probability is counted by comparing how many five-letter words comply a certain pattern with how many five-letter words exist.

 $$
 p(x)=\frac{\\#\ words\ that\ satisfy\ pattern}{\\#\  all\ possible\ words}